Last Updated on July 5, 2023 by Luke Feldbrugge

 Is a recession coming in the near future?
-Many economists have debated this point and even considered whether or not the U.S. dropped into a recession in the second quarter of 2022.
-Experts believe we could be headed toward a recession, but we may see a period of growth before it arrives.
+Many economists have debated this point and even considered whether or not the U.S. dropped into a recession last year.
+Experts believe a recession is likely on the horizon for the second half of 2023.

 Traditionally, a recession is indicated by two consecutive quarters of negative GDP.
 And the National Bureau of Economic Research defines a recession as “a significant decline in economic activity that is spread across the economy and that lasts more than a few months.”
 The bureau can sometimes wait as long as a year to declare a recession as it awaits incoming economic data.

-Before the BEA released the second quarter GDP data, the White House economic team published a blog post, explaining why it does not believe the U.S. is currently in a recession.
+Before the BEA released the second quarter GDP data last year, the White House economic team published a blog post, explaining why it did not believe the U.S. was in a recession.

 “What is a recession?
 While some maintain that two consecutive quarters of falling real GDP constitute a recession, that is neither the official definition nor the way economists evaluate the state of the business cycle.”